 Being a modern and developed European country with the healthcare systems among the very best in the world, it offers safety, reliability and exceptionally high quality of IVF treatment standards.
 If you’re looking for the latest advances and techniques in IVF, you’ll find them in Spain.
-Relaxed laws and patient-friendly IVF regulations?
+Relaxed laws and patient-friendly IVF regulations in Spain?
 It’s all there for you.

 Egg donors are readily available what means that patients do not have to spend lengthy time on waiting lists.
 And last but not least, many international airports make it easy to fly in and out of from other countries and the language barrier is not a thing.

-When it comes to IVF treatment costs, Spain obviously still ranks among top European destinations.
+When it comes to IVF cost abroad, Spain obviously still ranks among top European IVF destinations.
 However, thanks to a wide offer of quality clinics and impressive range of medical services, prices of IVF can significantly vary depending on your chosen place of treatment.

 The Spanish cities most willingly chosen by IVF patients are Madrid, Barcelona, Alicante and Valencia.